 Knowledge is power.
 Choose not to panic.
 Choose instead to inform yourself about COVID-19, commonly known as the 2019 Novel Coronavirus, on this page, which will be periodically updated to reflect the latest information and guidance.

 Sullivan County Manager Joshua Potosek has issued a State of Emergency, the details of which can be found in this press release.
-All public schools in Sullivan County are closed through April 15, 2020.
+All public schools are closed for the rest of the school year.
+Non-essential businesses in Sullivan County are closed through June 13, 2020.